rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-dns-records-for-cloud-office-email/index.md

 You have successfully set up your DNS for your domain.

-**Warning:** If you change DNS settings for a domain that was hosting email elsewhere, user email clients and devices must be reconfigured to point to Rackspace.
+**Warning:** If you change DNS settings for a domain that was hosting email elsewhere, you must reconfigure user email clients and device to point to Rackspace.
 Send your users to <https://emailhelp.rackspace.com> to assist them with new settings.

-If you would prefer a video tutorial with more information about DNS, see [Rackspace Email - Domain Name System: Introduction & Setup](https://emailhelp.rackspace.com/l/dns-introduction-and-setup).
+If you prefer to watch a video tutorial with more information about DNS, see [Rackspace Email - Domain Name System: Introduction & Setup](https://emailhelp.rackspace.com/l/dns-introduction-and-setup).

 ### Related article